 3. Scallion Bulb Tea if you do get sick:

-This is an age old TCM trick, and seems too good to be true but trust me, it works!
+This is an age old Traditional Chinese Medicine trick, and seems too good to be true but trust me, it works!

 4 whole scallion bulbs chopped and steeped in a large cup of boiling water for 10 minutes.